Towards Real-World Applications of Personalized Anesthesia Using Policy Constraint Q Learning for Propofol Infusion Control: Experiments and Results

 \subsection{Model Recommended Dosage Analysis}

 Given that PCQL significantly outperforms baselines in both previous performance evaluations, we next focus exclusively on analyzing PCQL's recommended dose usage and comparing its advantages and disadvantages with the anesthesiologist's policy.

 The statistical results of mean dose values on the test set are shown in Table \ref{tab:mean_dose}.
-We found that the mean dose value of 3.921 mg/Kg/hrs recommended by PCQL is slightly lower than the actual clinical dose of 3.719 mg given by the anesthesiologist by 0.202 mg/Kg/hrs.
+We found that the mean dose value of 3.719 mg/Kg/hrs recommended by PCQL is slightly lower than the actual clinical dose of 3.921 given by the anesthesiologist by 0.202 mg/Kg/hrs.
 The difference of 0.202 mg/Kg/hrs reduction is clinically acceptable, because even two experienced anesthesiologists may give a difference of 1 mg/Kg/hrs in the anesthetic dose for the same case of anesthetic surgery.
 At the same time, it is clinically meaningful if the PCQL policy is able to maintain the patient's depth of anesthesia within the target range using a lower drug dose.
 First, it would mean that the problem of over-anesthesia could be alleviated, reducing the incidence of post-anesthesia syndrome and thus improving the quality of patients' surgery.
 Second, lower dose use often means less consumption of medical resources, which helps reduce the cost of patient care.

-We randomly selected several surgical cases in the test set and visualized the doses recommended by PCQL, anesthesiologist, respectively, and we also appended the corresponding MAP change curves of the patients, as shown in Fig. \ref{fig:cmp_pred_gt_map}.
-In Cases 4, 7, 8, and 9, the PCQL's dose curve was slightly lower and was surrounded by the anesthesiologist's dose curve.
-Overall, in these nine cases, the PCQL recommended dose was generally in agreement with the anesthesiologist's.
+As a supplement, we also present the distributional difference of doses recommended by PCQL and human anesthesiologists in the test set (as depicted in Fig.~\ref{fig:dose_dist})

-Intriguingly, we also noted that the dose recommended by PCQL, especially in cases 7 and 9, fluctuated around the actual dose given by the anesthesiologist and that this fluctuation was positively correlated with the MAP of the patient.
+Intriguingly, we noted that the dose recommended by PCQL fluctuated around the actual dose given by the anesthesiologist and that this fluctuation was positively correlated with the MAP of the patient (for instance, MCQ in the first row of Fig.~\ref{fig:cmp_pred_gt_map}).
 To verify this, we calculated Pearson correlation coefficients between recommended doses and MAPs for PCQL and anesthesiologist policies, respectively.
 The Pearson correlation coefficient was calculated by

 where $\mu_X$ and $\sigma_X$ denote the mean and variance of the variable $X$, respectively; similarly for $Y$.